zpainter/iassist/content/conferences/iassist2025/workshops.md

 **Workshop Computer Requirements:**

 Participants should attend with their personal laptops, with R and R Studio installed.
-Before the workshop, they must also apply for a Census API Key (https://api.census.gov/data/key_signup.html); typically, an API key will be issued immediately upon applying.
+Before the workshop, they must also apply for a Census API Key at https://api.census.gov/data/key_signup.html.
+Typically, an API key will be issued immediately upon applying.
 An API key will be needed to participate in the workshop.